 - The City of Yellowknife has surrendered its relevant land leases to the GNWT, and the Club is now reviewing a lease agreement with GNWT Lands to extend the current/expired lease for 14 years, subject to remediation.
 The Club remains an "overholding tenant" until a new lease is signed.

 - All governments have indicated interest in the Club remaining at its current location following remediation, and the Project has promised to return the property and immovable assets (ie, the wharf) in as-good or better condition.

-- Remediation of the immediate area is expected to take 10-12 years.
-During this time, the Project will alternate its work between the Club property and the Town Site boat launch, and adjacent properties will be reserved for temporary storage of boats and assets as needed.
+- Remediation of the immediate area is expected to take 10-12 years, wherein GMRP will alternate its work between the Club property and the Town Site boat launch.
+Work at the Club site is expected to occur in two stages, each taking 1-2 years to complete.

 - While the Club property is remediated, all boats (Club and public) will have access to Back Bay from the Town Site boat launch.